 Certain vegetables, such as broccoli and salad, better withstand the cold.
 Consumer demand must also be considered.
 A culture that withstands the cold well, but which is not popular in winter will be less profitable.

-Le Jardin des Funambules decided to offer restaurateurs fresh vegetables even in winter.
+Our Quebec-based customer Le Jardin des Funambules decided to offer restaurateurs fresh vegetables even in winter.
 A first greenhouse heated to 5 degrees is used for growing Swiss chard, celery and mixed green salad.
 The second greenhouse, colder, is dedicated to the production of kale, spinach and other type of greenery.

-Our advice to reduce costs in winter
+Reducing greenhouse costs in winter

 - Use supplemental lighting: In the Nordic countries, natural light is insufficient for greenhouse production from November to February.
 The use of auxiliary lighting is the only way to safeguard your production during this period.
 It provides the light necessary for plant growth and radiates a small amount of heat which complements your main heating source.

 - Install a heating system at plant level: When going up, the air directly warms your plants.
 So there is less heat loss.

 - Optimize space: A larger greenhouse has better production capacity, but is more expensive to heat.
 Benches can be used to save space and limit heating costs.
 However, they are not suitable for all types of culture.

 - Use thermal screens: There is a substantial heat loss at night.
 Thermal screens prevent an excessive drop of temperature at night.
 They save around 40% on heating costs.

 - Manage humidity with ventilation: The temperature difference between the interior of the greenhouse and outside is considerable in winter.
 This variation challenges moisture management and promotes the spread of disease.
 Ventilation then becomes essential.
 Climate control facilitates humidity management inside the greenhouse.